wp-plugins/responsive-mortgage-calculator/readme.txt

 __Plenty of Options__

-* Set the compounding period for your region,
+* Set the interest rate compounding period for your region.
-* Set your currency symbol and currency code
+* Set your currency symbol and currency code.
-* Hide the down payment field
+* Hide the down payment field.
-* Set a fixed payment period
+* Set a fixed payment period.
-* Rename the field labels,
+* Rename the field labels.
-* Set your own field labels
+* Set your own field labels.
-* Add your own CSS classes
+* Add your own CSS classes.

+__Shortcode Attributes__

+Use the shortcode on different pages with different field names by using shortcode attributes.
+They’re pretty obvious, but here’s an example:

+`[mortgagecalculator totalamount=“Mortgage Amount”]`

+or use the first letter of the original labels:

+`[rmc ta=“Mortgage Amount]`

 __Known Issues__